ralphwetzel/theonionbox/README.md

 ```

 ### Installation

-**Docker** -- See [wiki](https://github.com/ruped24/theonionbox/wiki/Theonionbox-Docker-Installation#welcome-to-the-theonionbox-docker-installation) for installation instructions.

-**Virtual environment:**
-The latest release package of [_The Onion Box_](https://testpypi.python.org/pypi/theonionbox/) is always available in [PyPi](https://testpypi.python.org), the Python Package Index.
+Virtual environment the latest release package of [_The Onion Box_](https://testpypi.python.org/pypi/theonionbox/) is always available in [PyPi](https://testpypi.python.org), the Python Package Index.
 You can download and install it with `pip install theonionbox`.
 Please ensure, that you're doing this within the virtual environment created for your box; (re-)activate it if necessary with:
 ```
 ~/theonionbox $ source bin/activate
 (theonionbox) ~/theonionbox $ pip install theonionbox